victims/victims-server-openshift/README.md

 oc new-app -e MONGODB_DB_HOST=mongodb.victims.svc victims-web --name=web
 ```

-_Note:_ This requires remote/usptream to be configured.
-(See above)
 ### Importing data
 1. Get the app's SSH address by running ```rhc app show victims```
 2. SSH into the server.